dreamcatchme/documentation-markdown/getting-started/0.1/introduction/what-is-dlt.md

 When data is stored in proprietary databases, it's difficult to share that data with others without it becoming mutated and lost in other databases that are owned by different authorities.

-DLT creates a single source of truth that all participants can trust.
-DLT automates the process of data validation and data storage.
+DLT creates a single source of truth that all participants can trust by automating the process of data validation and data storage across an entire network of nodes.

 <hr>